 “Having terrific vision, soft hands and adept in a passing touch, and great skill on the faceoff, Zigomanis has molded his role as a third-line playmaker.”
 Read More...
 “Michael Zigomanis, vegan ice hockey player”

-At 6’3″ and 116kg Georges is an imposing figure on the ice.
-After playing in lower leagues, George started playing in the Canadian National Hockey league for Edmonton in the 1997-98 season.
-During that time he gained a reputation as an aggressive player, and was unanimously named “Best Fighter” by Hockey News in 2003.
+At 6’3″ and 116kg Georges cuts an imposing figure on the ice.
+Georges played in the lower leagues, before joining Edmonton to play in the Canadian National Hockey League in the 1997-98 season.
+Georges gained a reputation as an aggressive player, and was unanimously named “Best Fighter” by Hockey News in 2003.
 Read More...
 “Georges Laraque, vegan ice hockey player”

 Pat’s skills were noticed at an early age and he was selected for the All-State team.
 He took the school record for stikeouts in a single game, in a season and in a career.